datalad-handbook/book/docs/intro/howto.rst

 Basic commands
 ==============
-The following commands, split between Unix-like (e.g., Linux, macos) and Windows environments, can appear in our examples or are generally useful to know:
+The following commands, split between Unix-like (e.g., Linux, macOS) and Windows environments, can appear in our examples or are generally useful to know:
 They can help you to *explore and navigate* in your file system, copy, move, or remove files, or create new directories.
 Note that the Git Bash on Windows emulates a Unix environment in which you could use Unix commands despite being on Windows.